 Naturally this is a subtrope of Artistic License Paleontology, due to it being about the unrealistic portrayal of a prehistoric animal, and of Use Your Head.
 It's also a subtrope of Animal Stereotypes, in a rare case where the stereotype belongs to a long-extinct species.
 Compare Raptor Attack, Gentle Giant Sauropod, and Social Ornithopod for stereotypical depictions of other dinosaur species, and Temper-Ceratops and Tough Armored Dinosaur in particular for another cases of herbivorous dinosaurs being portrayed as aggressive and dangerous.
 It also doubles as a form of Beastly Bloodsports when they're ramming each other for territory or for a mate.
-Don't confuse with pachyderms headbutting; those would be an example of Rhino Rampage or Cruel Elephant.
+Don't confuse with pachyderms headbutting; those would be an example of Rhino Rampage, Cruel Elephant, or Angry, Angry Hippos.

 - Daikyouryu no Jidai: A pair of of Pachycephalosaurus are shown to be headbutting each other so hard that it not only gets the attention of other dinosaurs, but scares them too.
 Not the Tyrannosaurus rex though, he came for dinner.

-- Nobita's Dinosaur 2006 briefly showed a pair of male Pachycephalosaurus head-butting each other to win over a female.
+- Doraemon: Nobita's Dinosaur briefly showed a pair of male Pachycephalosaurus head-butting each other to win over a female.
 Later, one Pachycephalosaurus rams the ship of some time-travelling poachers as the other captive dinosaurs are breaking out.